Bird's Nest (Shelby County, Kentucky)

-Its listing followed a 1986-87 study of the historic resources of Shelby County.

 The buildings have been demolished or otherwise are no longer on the site.
 A concrete cylinder remains (38.28040°N 85.12256°W) and possibly house foundations.
 A likely former location of house is 38.2808°N 85.12449°W, at the top of the rise where a metal barn or other building now stands.
 Another likely location is forward on the rise at Bison corral (photographed) is at 38.28259°N 85.12697°W. Intersection of driveway with Cropper Rd., location from which Google Streetview is available: 38.28480°N 85.12766°W. Supposed location of Bird Octagonal Mule Barn: 38.28773°N 85.12725°W, which has also apparently disappeared.

 Locations may be seen together in Map of all coordinates: OpenStreetMap (clickable link available to the right of this page).

+Its NRHP listing followed a 1986–1987 study of the historic resources of Shelby County.
 It is located within study area for routing of a new highway connecting Interstate 65 and Interstate 71 avoiding Louisville.